SoCXin/web/source/vim3/HowToTrainYolo.md

 $ vim predefined_classes.txt
 ```
 You can see that the default lables are 20, which you need can be added after the default labels, or empty and only write the labels you want to train.
-Here we use the object detection of OS-Q as an example:
+Here we use the object detection of Khadas as an example:
 ```
 person
 bicycle